-The Office of Community Services (OCS) funds Community Services Block Grant (CSBG) grantees based on the determination that their applications and plans are complete in accordance with the requirements of the CSBG Act and regulations.
+BACKGROUND: The Office of Community Services (OCS) funds Community Services Block Grant (CSBG) grantees based on the determination that their applications and plans are complete in accordance with the requirements of the CSBG Act and regulations.
 Federally- or state-recognized Indian tribes and tribal organizations may apply for funding under the CSBG Act by submitting an application that meets the requirements of Sections 676 and 677 of the Act.
 CSBG provides tribes with funds to lessen poverty in communities by providing a range of services and activities to address the needs of tribal members with low-income.
-Core services that have been funded by CSBG in tribal communities include employment and training, youth services, health, education (e.g., adult literacy, early childhood development, and drug prevention programs), housing, and nutrition.
+CSBG has funded core services in tribal communities including employment and training, youth services, health, education (e.g., adult literacy, early childhood development, and drug prevention programs), housing, and nutrition.

-CSBG is increasingly focused on strengthening the efficiency and effectiveness of tribal programs through improved performance measurement, fiscal accountability, monitoring, and reporting.
+CSBG focuses on strengthening the efficiency and effectiveness of tribal programs through improved performance measurement, fiscal accountability, monitoring, and reporting.

-Operation of CSBG in accordance with these applications will be dependent on enactment of Fiscal Year (FY) 2019 appropriations supporting this program.
+Operation of CSBG in accordance with these applications will be dependent on enactment of Fiscal Year (FY) 2020 appropriations supporting this program.